-You must attend all examinations scheduled for your course, including in-class tests.
-You must also submit all assessable laboratory projects for assessment in the designated laboratory session and week, allowing adequate time for laboratory demonstrators to mark your work.
+You must submit all assignments and attend all examinations scheduled for your course.
 You should seek assistance early if you suffer illness or misadventure which affects your course progress.
 All applications for special consideration must be lodged online through myUNSW within 3 working days of the assessment, not to course or school staff.
-For more detail, consult the following URL:
+For more detail, consult: https://student.unsw.edu.au/special-consideration.

-https://my.unsw.edu.au/student/atoz/SpecialConsideration.html.